Edit a trigger

 Editing happens via the same /schedule endpoint.
 Specify the trigger to update using either ttr-trigger-idheader or ttr-custom-keyheader.

 The existing trigger is updated in place with the new schedule time, URL, method, headers, and body.
+The same flow works for recurring triggers — updating a cron expression, URL, or tag set is just another /schedule call with the matching identifier.

 Reschedule by trigger ID

 Pass ttr-trigger-idheader with the ID returned when the trigger was first scheduled.
-The trigger must still be in registered state (not yet executed or cancelled).

 The response will have "operation": "reschedule".